 In 2012, I began experiencing excessive coughing and shortness of breath during exercise and was treated for asthma.
 Having assumed my condition and symptoms were manageable, I set off on a cycling trip.
 But I just couldn’t consistently get enough air.
 Upon my return, I saw a lung specialist who ordered a CT scan and breathing tests.
 Still, no one could pinpoint the problem.

 When was the turning point?

-In March 2015, we went to Hawaii, and within 48 hours of arrival I was both weak and very short of breath.
+In March 2015, we went to Hawaii.
+Within 48 hours of arrival, I was both weak and very short of breath.
 I saw a doctor who sent me straight to the hospital.
-There, they told me I had a severe case of pneumonia and I was admitted for an eleven day stay.
-The attending physican in Hawaii said there were underlying issues in my lungs that required investigation.
-Following my return to Victoria, I saw a Victoria respirologist who arranged for a visit with Dr. Christopher Ryerson at the Pacific Lung Institute.
+There, they told me I had a severe case of pneumonia and I was admitted for an eleven-day stay.
+The attending physician in Hawaii said there were underlying issues in my lungs that required investigation.
+Following my return to Victoria, I saw a Victoria respirologists who arranged for a visit with Dr. Christopher Ryerson at the Pacific Lung Institute.

 How long did the official IPF diagnosis take?

 How do your breathing problems affect your daily life?
-Do you use oxygen?
+Do you exercise regularly?

 Has your life changed?

-It has, but not too dramatically.
-I’m more careful about where I travel and want to make sure there are good medical facilities nearby.
+It has, but not dramatically.
+I’m more careful about where I travel and make sure there are good medical facilities nearby.
 I cough when I exercise, but the benefits far outweigh the coughing issue.

-In what way do you think our healthcare system be improved to help IPF sufferers breathe easier?
+How do you think our healthcare system could be improved to help IPF sufferers breathe easier?